CraigglesO/binary-bitfield/README.md

 - Handles Buffers or Hex-strings as input
 - Truly Async to not bog down your application.

+* NEW : onHave function.
+Updates a peers hash with piece index

 binaryBitfield(pieces [, downloaded])
   - pieces: number of pieces total to download (number or Buffer or Hex String)